The holidays can be a hectic time. Prepare early to keep the coal out of the stockings for your search and Shopping campaigns.

 Estimate your spend by pulling historical data for the holidays and layering your account’s current year-on-year trends.
 Capture missed traffic by budgeting more for days where your historical click share decreased but retail query volume or your competitors click share increased.
 Allow flexibility in your budget to survive holiday shopping peaks and troughs.
 When setting KPIs, factor in cross-device and impact in your shops.

 Why: The NRF reports that one-third of shoppers said that all of their holiday weekend purchases were driven specifically by promotions (+11.4% YoY).1 Ensure your promotions are aligned and scheduled to deliver smoothly.

 Determine what and how long you want to promote your products with your merchandising team.
-Identify which promotions historically drove the highest profits or conversions.
-Don’t forget to ask about new products, doorbuster deals, site-wide promotions and exclusive promo codes.
+Identify which promotions have historically driven the highest profits or conversions.
+Don’t forget to ask about new products, limited discount price deals, site-wide promotions and exclusive promo codes.

 - Shopping tip: Use Merchant Promotions to highlight offers and add the sale_price and sale_price_effective_date feed attributes to schedule price changes in advance for promotions.

 Establish a crisis-response plan

 Be prepared in case trouble arises and confirm holiday on-call contacts.
 Define what’s considered a crisis, who needs to be involved to fix the problem and what’s the expected lead time.
 Loop in relevant team members, vendors and your Google account team.